My role

 A next-gen visual tool for creative teams to plan, present, communicate and share the collection

-My role was to help design one of these tools.
+I led the design of one of these new tools.

 Project highlights